Earl Ellis (swim coach): University of Puget Sound

 Around 1958, he enrolled at the University of Puget Sound, in Tacoma, Washington, about thirty-three miles South of his hometown of Mount Vernon.
-The University was then known as the College of Puget Sound, where he both ran distance for their track team, and received National Association of Intercollegiate Athletics (NAIA) League All American honors while competing as a member of Puget Sound's swim team from 1958 to 1959.
-He graduated Puget Sound in 1959 with a Physical Education degree and had also studied Biology.
+The university was then known as the College of Puget Sound, where he both ran distance for their track team, and received National Association of Intercollegiate Athletics (NAIA) League All American honors while competing as a member of Puget Sound's swim team from 1958 to 1959.
+He graduated Puget Sound in 1959 with a physical education degree and had also studied biology.
 Ellis swam for Puget Sound's Head Swimming Coach Donald A. Duncan, where he served as co-captain.
 Ellis had only one remaining year of competitive swimming eligibility when he enrolled at Puget Sound, and may have transferred hoping NAIA league rules would allow him one additional year to compete in collegiate swimming.
 He may also have been attracted by the Hugh Wallace Memorial pool, a new swimming facility used by the team.
 According to Coach Duncan, while competing for Puget Sound in 1958, Ellis already had aspirations to teach and to coach swimming as a career and helped to advise and mentor other team members during practices and meets.
 On February 16, 1959, he set a personal best time of 2:16.9 in the 200-meter freestyle in a meet against Western Washington in the CPS Pool.

-He filed a marriage license with wife Mary Patricia Stafford in Tacoma, while a student at Tacoma's University of Puget Sound, on December 3, 1958.
-Mary worked as a nurse at Tacoma General Hospital and had been a graduate of the University of Iowa.
+He married Mary Patricia Stafford, a nurse and graduate of the University of Iowa, while a student at University of Puget Sound, on December 3, 1958.

 Returning to the greater Seattle area in 1959, Ellis was coached by Dr. J.V.
 Curran while he swam for a period for the Chuck Lee Swim School in Everett, Washington thirty minutes North of Seattle, started by Charles Elsworth Lee in 1957.
 Swimming for the Chuck Lee School, he placed second in the 100 freestyle in a time of 55.1 at the Pacific Northwest AAU age-group meet.